 You can also determine a horse's approximate type by buying a Blood Range test at the Geneticist for FFH cash or PC.
-This will tell you what range your horse falls into: I-III, II-IV, or III-V. If a horse has a blood type that could be in multiple ranges, which range is displayed is random.
+This will tell you what range your horse falls into: I-III, II-IV, or III-V. If a horse has a BT that could be in multiple ranges, which range is displayed is random.
 For example, a Type II horse could display I-III or II-IV.
 While this is not an exact science and does not allow you to make perfect matches, it is much more affordable than a Blood Test.
-Blood Ranges are excellent choices for good quality mares when you don't want to purchase a full blood test.
+Blood Ranges are excellent choices for mares when you don't want to purchase a full blood test.
 Having at least a blood range tested on a mare ensures you can breed the best possible foals.

 You can verify the exact blood type of a foal if both their sire and their dam have the same tested blood type.
 Example: Charlie Thoroughbred's sire is tested type I and his dam is tested type I. He will have a verify button on his page and will be type I.

 A horse may be verified through their offspring if they produce a tested foal who is a different type from their other tested parent.
 Example, Foal 1 has a sire tested II, and an unknown dam.
 Foal 1 ends up being tested and is Type III.
 His unknown dam is then able to be verified as Type III, since the foal had to inherit the III from her.

-This also works on Cloaked Line horses.
-If they produce a foal that is different type than a tested parent, a verify button will show up on their page and they will no longer be cloaked line.
-It does not work on Cloaked horses since you cannot test their offspring, but it can help you to figure out cloaked bloodtypes if the cloaked line that is verified ends up different from their tested parent.
+This also works on Locked horses.
+If they produce a foal that is different type than a tested parent, a verify button will show up on their page and they will no longer be Locked.
+It does not work on Cloaked horses since you cannot test their offspring, but it can help you to figure out cloaked bloodtypes if the Locked that is verified ends up different from their tested parent.

 You can verify types on other people's horses so it's always worth going back in pedigrees to see if you can verify any horse, because it can cause a chain reaction that allows entire lines to be tested, therefore saving a lot of money!

-However, if neither parent is Cloaked, you can determine your foal's type based upon the parents.
-For example, if a foal's dam is type II-IV and the foal's sire is type IV, you know she is II-IV.
-Since both parents technically fall within the II-IV category, you can safely list her as II-IV.
+If neither parent is Cloaked, you can determine your horse's type based upon the parents.
+For example, if a horse's dam is type II-IV and the horse's sire is type IV, you know your horse is II-IV.
+Since both parents technically fall within the II-IV category, you can safely list your horse as II-IV.
 On the other hand, if a mare's dam is I-III and her sire is III-V, she could be either I-III or III-V. In this case there is no way to narrow her Blood Type down any further, so she would be labeled I-V or unknown.

-If either of a horse's parents are untested or unranged, or if a horse is 'Cloaked Line', they are considered to have an unknown Blood Type.
+If either of a horse's parents have no type or range available, or if a horse is Locked, they are considered to have an unknown Blood Type.
 They should be labeled accordingly, even if you suspect they fall into a certain category based on their pedigree or how they produce.
-It's fine to make notes on their page to indicate your suspicions, but you should say it is only a suspicion and should take care not to mislabel them in mini notes or when sending breeding requests.
+It's fine to make notes on their page to indicate your suspicions, but you should indicate it is only a suspicion.
+Take care not to mislabel unproven Blood Type in mini notes or when sending breeding requests.

 When you breed two horses together, their Blood Type is compared and can either have a positive, negative, or perhaps little to no influence over the foal.
-BT primarily influences the stats of a horse, raising or lowering them from the 'base' predetermined by the stat genes.
+BT primarily influences the stats of a horse, raising or lowering them from what was predetermined by stat genes (and other factors).
 It can also, in the worst crosses (I x V), result in negative anomalies as well.